quii/learn-go-with-tests/intro-to-generics.md

 ### The problem with throwing out type safety

-The first problem is the same with our `AssertEquals`, we've lost type safety.
-I can `Push` apples onto a stack of oranges
+The first problem is the same as we saw with our `AssertEquals` - we've lost type safety.
+I can now `Push` apples onto a stack of oranges.

-Even if we have discipline not to do this, the code is still unpleasant to work with because when methods **return `interface{}` they are horrible to work with**.
+Even if we have the discipline not to do this, the code is still unpleasant to work with because when methods **return `interface{}` they are horrible to work with**.

-Add the following test
+Add the following test,

 ```go
 myStackOfInts.Push(1)